-Here is the reference guide for our workshop participants that maps to the activities we are doing to set up our own domains and starting building them out.
+Here is the reference guide for our participants to set up their own domains and start building them out.

-What exactly are "Domains of Our Own" and why are we inviting Ontario Extend participant to take this on?
+What exactly are "Domains of Our Own" and why are we inviting Ontario Extend participants to take this on?

-You first step is creating an account with our hosting provider, Reclaim Hosting.
+You first step is creating an account with a hosting provider such as the one we suggest Reclaim Hosting (but it can be any web hosting company that offers domain name and a cpanel access.
 This means you have already decided on the domain name that you will soon own.

 Say hello to cpanel , the cockpit of your domain.
 Don't worry about all the knobs and dials.
 Most of them you will never use, but the sheer number of them hopefully indicates the amount of power you have.